 more important than we can imagine.

-Retro-future and traditional families mostly live close to
+Retro-future and traditional families mostly live close to relatives.

-teach the parents how to parent.
+the parents how to parent.

 Most people go to church on Sunday, pray, and read their Bible.

 The visionaries foresaw the end of institutionalized racism.
 This